Definitions & Acronyms

 Texas Board of Pardons and Paroles (BPP).
 A seven member board with constitutional and statutory authority to approve or deny a parole release, to determine the rules and conditions of release, to revoke a releasee's parole or mandatory supervision, and to make executive clemency recommendations.

 Texas Correctional Office on Offenders with Medical or Mental Impairments (TCOOMMI).
-A 29-member collaborative council that addresses the needs of juvenile and adult offenders with mental illness, mental retardation or developmental disabilities.
+A 29-member collaborative council that addresses the needs of juvenile and adult inmates with mental illness, mental retardation or developmental disabilities.

 Texas Crime Victim Clearinghouse (TxCVC).
 A program within the Victim Services Division that serves as a central source of information regarding victim services for crime victims, victim advocates, and criminal justice professionals.
 The TxCVC is responsible for Victim Impact Statement (VIS) training, VIS revisions, the collection of VIS Activity Report, and the development of Crime Victim Assistance Standards and VIS Processing Procedures.
-In addition, the TxCVC maintains the online Victim Assistance Resource Directory; hosts a training conference; maintains the Texas Victim Assistance Training (TVAT) Online; publishes an e-newsletter - the Victim's Informer; and other informational publications.
-Direct services are also provided to crime victims by TxCVC staff, which may include accompaniment during the execution process, meeting with the Texas Board of Pardons and Paroles, and as they serve as panelists for a victim impact panel.
+In addition, the TxCVC maintains the online Victim Assistance Resource Directory; hosts a victim assistance training academy; maintains the Texas Victim Assistance Training (TVAT) Online; publishes an e-newsletter - the Victim's Informer; and other informational publications.
+Direct services are also provided to crime victims by TxCVC staff, which may include accompaniment during the execution process, and as they serve as panelists for a victim impact panel.

 Texas Victim Assistance Training (TVAT) Online.
 A web-based foundational victim assistance training focused on victim-centered service delivery and professional development that complements other victim services initiations and enables new advocates to acquire baseline professional skills and competence.
-Available at www.tdcj.texas.gov/php/tvatonline/.
+Available here.

 Therapeutic Community (TC).
 A substance abuse treatment program involving non-punitive treatment modes that result in overcoming addictive behavioral patterns leading to substance abuse.

 Transitional Treatment Center (TTC).
-Privately owned and operated community based facilities that provide substance abuse aftercare to offenders on parole, mandatory supervision or community supervision.
-Offenders who have participated in the In-Prison Therapeutic Community (IPTC) or Substance Abuse Felony Punishment Facility (SAFPF) programs are referred to a TTC for aftercare, with a residential stay of up to 90 days.
+Privately owned and operated community based facilities that provide substance abuse aftercare to inmates on parole, mandatory supervision or community supervision.
+Inmates who have participated in the In-Prison Therapeutic Community (IPTC) or Substance Abuse Felony Punishment Facility (SAFPF) programs are referred to a TTC for aftercare, with a residential stay of up to 90 days.

-Treatment Alternative to Incarceration Program (TAIP) ensures rapid placement in treatment, which is crucial in preventing recidivism or relapse in the offender population.
+Treatment Alternative to Incarceration Program (TAIP) ensures rapid placement in treatment, which is crucial in preventing recidivism or relapse in the inmate population.

 Victim.
-Is defined by Article 56.01, Texas Code of Criminal Procedure (TCCP) as a person who is the victim of the offense of sexual assault, kidnapping, aggravated robbery, trafficking of persons, or injury to a child, elderly individual, or disabled individual or who has suffered personal injury or death as a result of the criminal conduct of another.
-A close relative of a deceased victim and a guardian of a victim are also included in Article 56.01, TCCP.
+Is defined by the Texas Code of Criminal Procedure (CCP) Article 56A.001(7), as a person who is the victim of the offense of sexual assault, kidnapping, aggravated robbery, trafficking of persons, or injury to a child, elderly individual, or disabled individual or who has suffered personal injury or death as a result of the criminal conduct of another.
+A close relative of a deceased victim and a guardian of a victim are also considered statutory victims (CCP art.
+56A.001(3), (5)).

 Victim Impact Panel (VIP).
-A forum for crime victims to tell a group of offenders about the impact of the crime on their lives.
+A forum for crime victims to tell a group of inmates about the impact of the crime on their lives.

-Victim Offender Mediation/Dialogue (VOM/D).
-A program within the Victim Services Division that provides victims or surviving family members of a violent crime the opportunity to initiate a meeting with the offender responsible for their victimization.
-Crime victims have expressed a sense of regaining control by being able to express emotions and ask the offender questions about the crime.
+Victim Offender Mediation Dialogue (VOMD).
+A program within the Victim Services Division that provides victims or surviving family members of a violent crime the opportunity to initiate a meeting with the inmate responsible for their victimization.
+Creative alternatives to mediation are also an option and typically include a letter written by the victim.
+Crime victims have expressed a sense of regaining control by discussing the impact of the crime with the inmate and asking the inmate questions about the crime.

 Victim Services Division (VSD).
 The VSD provides services to crime victims as mandated by the Texas Code of Criminal Procedure.

 Violation.
-Failure by an offender to abide by a rule or condition of their supervision.
+Failure by an inmate to abide by a rule or condition of their supervision.
 A violation may be either technical or criminal in nature.

-Windham School District provides academic and vocational education to eligible offenders incarcerated within the TDCJ.
-Windham operates in CID facilities, including Institutional Units as well as State Jails.
+Windham School District provides academic and vocational education to eligible inmates incarcerated within the TDCJ.
+Windham operates in CID facilities, including institutional units as well as state jails.
 Windham also contracts to operate within a PD ISF.